-When responding to how they feel about working remotely, an overwhelming 84% report being “happy” or “very happy.”
+When responding to how they feel about working remotely, an overwhelming 84% of Tri-State area IT Professionals report being “happy” or “very happy.”
 Given the current environment, this is a staggeringly high number.
 A majority of respondents reported that their productivity has actually increased.
 Sixty-eight percent say a “high” or “very high level” of personal productivity, while 6.4% reported a decrease in productivity.

 As mentioned previously, 51% of respondents reported “unplugging after work” as the biggest obstacle they faced.
 In comparison, 36.6% feel that “access to team members” and “lack of collaboration “were among the greatest obstacles.
 While teams have utilized tools such as Zoom, GoToMeeting, and others, there was still a large group that wanted more access and collaboration.
 “Family interruptions” and “general distractions” were the third most notable obstacle receiving 22.5%, and “maintaining a high level of motivation” received 20% of the responses.
 Overall, the drive for productivity appears to have caused an indirect issue with unplugging after work.
 As we begin reopening, we will likely see this issue decrease in importance; however, it does show that the technology staff created solutions to increase their workload as opposed to decrease.